Skimmenthal13/ASql/README.md

 We have added the event OnGenericQueryEnd to trace all the query and their performances executed in your software.

+We have added the MultiDatabase option and you can use more connections at the same time (useful if you have to implement migration tools or you have data to handle in multiple databases inside your software)

-Here you can find examples :
+Here you can find quick examples but if you want more we suggest to download the GitHub project and watch the ASql.Tester Project :

             # Example 1 Basic query